mattjdelia/citydictionary/README.md

-A most simple extensible dictionary GUI written in Python 2.7, originally designed to conveniently keep track of the English translations of unique Japanese (city-esque) terms over a local server.
+A most simple extensible dictionary GUI written in Python 2.7, originally designed to conveniently keep track of the English translations of unique Japanese (city-esque) terms over a local network.